Swedish Winter – Where to Visit and How to Enjoy it?

 Hunting time in Northern Lights – One of the primary reasons to travel towards Northern Sweden is to explore aurora borealis.
 Rare people know that Lapland is situated within the Arctic Circle, and this specific region is referred to as the ‘aurora zone.’
 And the best time to watch the northern lights here is between December to March.
 Talking about the specific spot to get the best view is Aurora Sky Station, an observation tower located on Mount Nuolja.

 Be a part of the Sami culture for a while – The ancient Sami culture is a boon to this place.
-It has been characterized by the unique semi-nomadic lifestyle, reindeer herding, etc. Many travelers and V bloggers prefer to roam throughout Kiruna and learn about Kiruna in detail.
+It has been characterized by the unique semi-nomadic lifestyle, reindeer herding, etc. Many travellers and V bloggers prefer to roam throughout Kiruna and learn about Kiruna in detail.
 This quick trip can help you unravel a lot about the civilization phase of around 6000 years back.

 Sightseeing in Kiruna – If you are a true lover of nature and surreal views, you can’t afford to miss one of the most beautiful Northernmost cities of Sweden (Kiruna).
 There is a heap of restaurants, shops, hotels, sightseeing spots, and much more to explore.
 While having easy access to all these facilities, you can step outside your hotel room and relish the beauty of snowy scenes, making everyone lose their beauty.
 Also, don’t forget to plan a tour to the iron mine and visit the Kiruna church constructed with the traditional Sami dwelling approach.